activist-org/activist/README.md

 Please see the [contribution guidelines](https://github.com/andrewtavis/activist/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

 -

+# Disclosure

+activist is not directly affiliated with any corporations, political parties, governments or non-government organizations.